Farhan-09/advancedtodobygpt/README.md

-This the todo app build totally by using  AI without writing any single code by hand
+This is  the todo app build totally by using  AI without writing any single code by hand